Curis Inc. (CRIS) EPS is poised to hit -0.11 next quarter: How Investors Can Make It Count the Most?

 Technical Analysis of Curis Inc. (CRIS)

-[Curis Inc., CRIS] recent stats showed that its last 5-days Average volume was superior the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 3.83% While, its Average True Range was 1.25.
+Now, what If we examine the latest scores posted by [Curis Inc., CRIS].
+During the last 5-days, its volume was better the volume of 2.83 million it reported in year-ago period.
+During the previous 9 days, stock’s Stochastic %D was recorded 4.26% While, its Average True Range was 0.90.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.